MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/supervise-chats-edu.md

 These limitations are only applied to new private chats that are created after supervised chat has been fully enabled.
 They don't apply to existing private chats, meetings chats, or channels.
 To learn more about best practices for meeting chat or channel safety, view student safety guide.

+> [!Note]
+> Supervised chat protects new chats created after the feature is enforced.
+It doesn't protect existing chats.

 ## Review use cases for supervised chats

 The following examples are descriptions of when a supervised chat is necessary.

 - A 1.1 follow-up with an educator when students aren't comfortable sharing or asking questions publicly.

 - Educators reaching out 1.1 to a student about an assignment, recent class interaction (or lack of), or other topic.